 - Add further details and supporting information, including videos and images if possible.

 - End it with examples and case studies that support your answer.

 If you are still unsure about the kind of content you need to create or how – pay attention to snippets in your niche industry.
 Check out what your competitors are doing, what kind of answers they’re providing and which formats they use.

 Once you have this information you can figure out which areas you can improve to land your website in Position Zero.
-Alternatively, book a free consultation with our digital specialists who can help you go over your content strategy and optimise it for Position Zero.
+Alternatively, talk to one of our digital specialists who can help you go over your content strategy and optimise it for Position Zero.